Oracle-DB: Cleanup Unified Audit Trail with dynamic number of rows and oldest timestamp, but limited storage size

 For housekeeping of Unified Audit Trail in a recent project there were some objectives:

 This would require to estimate a maximum age of held audit records that ensures also in worst cases that the storage size limit will not be exceeded.
+In result, outside the worst case of audit volume you will purge the audit records far too early.

 You could have stored them much longer because there's enough space below the storage limit.